nate-dryer/Gemini_2.0_Live_API_Tutorials/audio_loop.md

 **AudioLoop** is a Python module designed for real-time audio, video, and text streaming, enabling seamless bi-directional communication with Google's Gemini AI model.
 Leveraging asynchronous programming with `asyncio`, `AudioLoop` facilitates real-time audio playback, video capture, and textual interactions, making it an ideal choice for applications requiring interactive AI-driven multimedia capabilities.
 The code is adapted from the Gemini 2.0 cookbook example: live_api_starter.py.
 Please check the References below.
+The main differences from live_api_starter.py are:
+- the AudioLoop class having its input and output methods implemented as async queues to allow interaction from GUI driven apps, such as from Panel or TKinter.
+- added logging to facilitate troubleshooting
+- added the option to select the Gemini pre-generated voide model

 ## Table of Contents